behzad89/behzad89/README.md

 I am a PhD Candidate at Swiss TPH institute.
 My research interests include Geographic Information Science (GIS), remote sensing (RS), and environmental modeling.
 More specifically, I am interested in applying geospatial big data, GeoAI (machine learning and Deep learning) , and cloud computing (e.g., AWS, Azure etc.) to study Health & Environmental effects of air pollution & climage changes.

 I always like to keep connection with industory, therefore in the past two years I am working as Geo-data Eng. in CollectiveCrunch oy. as SaaS startup.
 I process the wide range of sources including weather information for many years back; soil classifications; optical and other images taken from satellites, LIDAR information and much, much more.
-The data is crunched into AI models to provide you with accurate predictions of forest inventories, forest damages and carbon storage.
+The data is crunched into AI models to provide with accurate predictions of forest inventories, forest damages and carbon storage.

 ## 🔭 Python Packages